 Lately, more and more tourists have been flocking the market.
 They are attracted by a score of retailers selling handcrafts and made-in-Rwanda fashion items.
 The curio and clothing stalls are stuffed with a wide range of creatively designed artifacts and apparel.

-Last time I entered the market, I bought a new kitenge backpack and a laptop bag made of the same fabric.
+The last time I entered the market, I bought a new kitenge backpack and a laptop bag made of the same fabric.
 One of my favorite activities in this market is to buy a piece of kitenge and watch a tailor transform it into a custom-made product of my choice.
 Kitenge can be sewn into a shirt, wallet, hat or anything else.
 It stimulates creativity and satisfies the ever-evolving needs of kitenge enthusiasts.

-Before I left the market, I spoke to a young entrepreneur namely Uwizeyimana Bosco.
+Before I left the market, I spoke to a young entrepreneur, namely Uwizeyimana Bosco.
 Bosco is passionate about art and fashion.
 He works with a group of tailors who turn his ideas into fashion statements.

-Bosco doesn’t have his own label yet but his work is gaining recognition in and outside Rwanda.
+Bosco doesn’t have his own label yet, but his work is gaining recognition in and outside Rwanda.
 Recently, a few celebrities and public figures have sought his services, igniting a spark of hope amid the uncertainties caused by the pandemic.

 When Rwanda hosted the inaugural Basketball Africa League (BAL) tournament, Bosco dressed a handful of delegates including NBA Africa’s Director of Basketball Operations, Franck Traore and former Los Angeles Lakers center, Didier Mbenga.
-If you thought the BAL benefitted only The Mariott and Radisson Blu, think again.
+If you thought the BAL benefitted only The Marriott and Radisson Blu, think again.

 African designers are creating a fusion of tradition and contemporary styles.
-Their creativity, coupled with the power of their colorful afro-centric material, is making their brands stand out from the crowd.
+Their creativity, coupled with the power of their colorful Afrocentric material, is making their brands stand out from the crowd.